 Don’t roll your eyes, grin conspiratorially and refer to your client’s competition as "rip-off merchants" or worse.
 “Me and you, we're on the same page, right?”
 Well, not necessarily, and if word gets out that you're badmouthing everyone else to secure this one client, you’re risking your reputation.

 Lesson: Your client’s competitors aren’t mutual enemies, they’re just new clients you’ve yet to meet.

 6. “Can I put this meeting on hold?
 I must re-tweet this message.”

 These days, switching your mobile off is critical.
-The merest acknowledgement of mails, texts, tweets, pokes or messages of any kind is a major faux-pas.
+The merest acknowledgement of emails, texts, tweets or messages of any kind is a major faux pas.
 What’s your client supposed to think if you're constantly looking down at your phone?